isomerpages/sportsg-corp/media-centre/media-release/_posts/2016-05-31-post-First Centre of Expertise for Disability Sports Launched.md

 In conjunction with the launch, Sport Singapore will be introducing the “Yes!
 I Can” Swim Programme for persons with disabilities at the ActiveSG Sengkang Swimming Complex.
 There will be three public programmes and one programme for special education schools from June onwards.
 Participants will learn aquatic movement skills through engaging and fun activities, and benefit from more personalised attention in a small class size.

 Mr Lim Teck Yin, CEO of Sport Singapore shared that this is part of the roadmap towards realising Vision 2030 in creating opportunities for everyone to Live Better through Sport.
 “Swimming is a great sport that is suited for people of different abilities.
 It is invigorating and develops a good sense of water confidence.
 The launch of this first Centre of Expertise at the ActiveSG Sengkang Sports Centre will be the first of more initiatives to come for para sports.
 In the coming months, selected ActiveSG Sports Centres and gyms will be retrofitted to be more inclusive.
-We will also be introducing more para-sports, such as Badminton, Boccia, Football and Goalball at different ActiveSG Sports Centres.
+We will also be introducing more para sports, such as Badminton, Boccia, Football and Goalball at different ActiveSG Sports Centres.
 We intend for inclusive sports programming to be the norm.”

 **Disability Sports Master Plan**